JSMarsh813/Reference/projects/ppt/ppt.md

 "but uh, imagine a website is a doorman where you have to say the right password to get into the club

-so you say "let me into the pokemon club", the correct password (usually this is your email and password).
+so you say "let me into the club" and you give the correct password.

 The doorman's braincells are a session, he goes ah!
 You said the right password i'll let you in.

 if the doormans braincells are dead, then you can shout the password to him and he'll just blink blankly at you"